-Nitro shock absorbers are known for their characteristics and features.
+Gas shock absorbers are known for their characteristics and features.
 The amazing ride quality that you get with the nitrogen-filled shocks come from its absorption attribute that isolates vibration.
-Nitro shock absorbers reduce the overall impact of the vibration.
+Gas shock absorbers reduce the overall impact of the vibration.
 Compared to others, the system gets more efficient with the induction of nitrogen that enables foaming limit.
 The nitrogen gas is required in tackling or reducing the foaming that is caused by the use of hydraulic fluid in shock absorbers.
 Though being on the more expensive side, they give a quicker response time and nitro shocks last longer compared to the other kind of shock absorber.

 Nitro vs. Hydro Shocks

 Car maintenance is common and car products like shock absorbers also need some maintenance from time to time.
-The required maintenance of nitro shocks is less compared to hydro shocks which often needs cleaning due to the occurrence of foaming that develops due to hydraulic fluid.
+The required maintenance of nitro shocks is less compared to hydraulic shocks which often needs cleaning due to the occurrence of foaming that develops due to hydraulic fluid.